Kay13051976/Thailand-guiding-light-second/DEPLOYMENT.md

      - CLOUDINARY_CLOUD_NAME = the cloud name you used when creating your cloudinary account.
      - CLOUDINARY_API_KEY = the api key you got when crated your cloudinary account.
      - CLOUDINARY_API_SECRET = the api secret you got when created your cloudinary account.
-     - DATABASE_URL = the url of your heroku postgras database.
+     - DATABASE_URL = the url of your heroku postgrate database.
      - EMAIL_HOST_USER = the email address you going to use to send emails.
      - DEBUG = True during development, False during production.
      - DISABLE_COLLECTIONSTATIC = 1 during development.
 Remove this when deploying to production.